This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The textiles are breathable, removable, and washable to provide the best comfort for your babies.

-Doona comes with a unique double-wall structure that enables the folding of the wheels into the body and offers a significant safety benefit.
+Doona Infant Car Seat Stroller comes with a unique double-wall structure that enables the folding of the wheels into the body and offers a significant safety benefit.
+It’s one of the six best foldable car seats.

 The two layers of durable, impact-absorbing plastic, along with additional layers of EPS, foam, and textiles provide enhanced side-impact protection.